shoeffner/mthesis/src/gaze_library.md

 implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.
 The library works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
-This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth cannot be changed. \Gaze{} can process live webcam streams, video files, and images.
+The configuration for the camera position assumes only offsets along and across the screen, the orientation and depth cannot be changed. \Gaze{} can process live webcam streams, video files, and images.
 The gaze tracker reliably tracks a subject's face and eyes, detects pupils,